-Reimagined Shipping Containers Become Spiffy Lodging
+Repurposed Shipping Containers Become Spiffy Lodging

 The Perfect Setting

-Round Top, known for its antique fairs and eccentric customers is the perfect set up for this new adventure in lodging.
-Each cabin may be shaped like a mobile home, but the insides give off a rustic chic and comfy look to make these double-wides/former shipping containers fashionable.
-Each one has a living room, kitchenette with coffee maker, refrigerator, and microwave, a bathroom, and a roomy bedroom.
-Sizable windows and reclaimed wood paneling in the rooms give off a bright and airy feel.
+Round Top, known for its antique fairs and eccentric customers, is the perfect set up for this new lodging adventure.
+Each container cabin may be shaped like a mobile home, but the rooms inside give off a rustic, chic and open feel, making these double-wide shipping containers the perfect getaway.

 From Trash to Treasure

-The shipping container hipster lodging community shares its 5-acre lot with the founder’s architectural salvage business, Recycling the Past.
-There is also a 12,000 square foot on-location store and showroom full of reclaimed finds that can be purchased.
+The shipping container lodging community shares its 5-acre lot with the founder’s architectural salvage business, Recycling the Past.
+There is also a 12,000 square foot on-location store and a showroom full of reclaimed finds that can be purchased.

 What is Your Dream?